xuchentong/EVMars-Anomaly/README.md

 ## Overview

-The dataset consists of 68 sequences captured using a DAVIS346 color event camera (346 × 260 resolution with 1 μs temporal precision) in an outdoor experimental test field.
-These sequences are further segmented into approximately 2.1 million non-overlapping event clips for training and evaluation.
+The dataset consists of 68 continuous event sequences captured using a DAVIS346 color event camera (346 × 260 resolution with 1 μs temporal precision) in an outdoor experimental test field.
+Each sequence lasts approximately 50 seconds, resulting in about one hour of continuous recording.
+In total, the dataset contains approximately 680 million asynchronous color events, which are segmented into approximately 2.1 million non-overlapping event clips for training and evaluation, making EVMars-Anomaly one of the largest publicly available event-camera datasets for Martian dust storm perception.
 High-power industrial fans simulate three canonical dust storm intensities:

 - **Local Dust Storm**: Mild particle suspension
 - **Regional Dust Storm**: Moderate occlusion